 The winners will be announced on the Justice Center’s website on September 6, 2019.
 Winners will be invited to the Advisory Council’s September 19, 2019 meeting in Albany, for a recognition lunch and opportunity to meet the Justice Center’s Advisory Council and other New York State policy makers.

-Questions about the award or completion of the application should be directed to the Office of Outreach, Prevention and Support at [email protected].
+Questions about the award or should be directed to the Office of Outreach, Prevention and Support at [email protected].